Iterative construction of $\mathfrak{S}_p \times \mathfrak{S}_p$ group-adapted irreducible matrix units for the walled Brauer algebra: Introduction

 \section{Introduction}

-In this work, we address the construction of irreducible matrix representations of the walled Brauer algebra~\cite{Bra37} that are group-adapted—that is, representations in which the action of the algebra is explicitly compatible with a sequence of subalgebra restrictions, particularly those induced by the natural action of the product algebra $\mathbb{C}[\mathfrak{S}_p] \times \mathbb{C}[\mathfrak{S}_p]$.
+In this work, we address the construction of irreducible matrix representations of the walled Brauer algebra~\cite{Bra37} that are group-adapted—that is, representations in which the action of the algebra is explicitly compatible with a sequence of subalgebra restrictions, particularly those induced by the natural action of the product algebra $\mathbb{C}[\mathfrak{S}_p] \times \mathbb{C}[\mathfrak{S}_p]$, where $\mathfrak{S}_p$ is the symmetric group.
 Such compatibility can be useful for applications involving partial symmetries, such as those encountered in multipartite quantum systems~\cite{Koch_2012,grinko2023linearprog,StudzinskiIEEE22,grinko2025phd} and invariant theory~\cite{10.1063/1.1665059,10.1063/1.1665778,Halverson1996CharactersOT,KOIKE198957}.

 Existing constructions of matrix elements for the walled Brauer algebra are typically generalizations of the classical Young–Yamanouchi basis~\cite{young1931quantitative, yamanouchi1937construction} and branching graph techniques~\cite{ceccherini2010representation}.
 While these approaches yield correct and explicit representations, they generally fail to exhibit group-adaptedness in the above sense, and do not align naturally with the subalgebra structure dictated by $\mathbb{C}[\mathfrak{S}_p] \times \mathbb{C}[\mathfrak{S}_p]$.